Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 - __calibration_pH_electrode__
   - Type: string
-  - Description: Usually, a pH electrode is calibrated in dilute aqueous solution using standard buffers at 20-25 °C. If the conditions in the reaction mixture differ from this, it should be specified.                      (__if_applicable__)
+  - Description: Usually, a pH electrode is calibrated using standard buffers at 20-25 °C. If the conditions in the reaction mixture differ from this, it should be specified. (__if_applicable__)

 <hr>